SagitaKDX/FGW-AP/README.md

-# FAP Beautifier - Chrome Extension
+# FGWAP Beautifier - Chrome Extension

 A modern UI enhancement for the UoG academic portal.